-Jersson makes his home with his mother.
-Running errands is his household duty.
+Jersson lives with his mother.
 His mother maintains the home.
+Jersson works at home running errands.
 There are 2 children in the family.

 Jersson lives on the plains of Ciudad Sandino, home to approximately 120,000 residents.
 Typical houses are constructed of cement and have corrugated iron roofs.
 The population is comprised of mixed races and the most commonly spoken language is Spanish.

 The regional diet consists of maize, beans, bread, beef, plantains, rice and potatoes.
 Common health problems in this area include respiratory diseases, malnutrition, malaria, dengue fever, diarrhea, stomach infections and the flu.
 Most adults in Ciudad Sandino are unemployed but some work in factories and earn the equivalent of $53 per month.
 This community has water and electricity but needs affordable education, vocational training centers and employment opportunities.

 Your sponsorship allows the staff of Centro de Desarrollo Integral Nuevos Horizontes to provide Jersson with Bible teaching, medical exams, health and hygiene education, recreational activities, developmental activities and preschool classes.
 The center staff will also provide health education and Bible teaching for the parents or guardians of Jersson.

 With the Pacific Ocean on the west and the Caribbean Sea to the east, Nicaragua is the second largest country in Central America, after Mexico.
 The country has three different geographic regions: the Pacific lowlands, the north-central mountains and the Caribbean lowlands, also called the Mosquito Coast or Mosquitía.
 The climate is tropical in the lowlands and cooler in the highlands.
 The Mosquito Coast is an outlet for many of the large rivers originating in the central mountains.
 It is a sparsely populated rainforest area.
 Seventeen percent of the country has been given national park status.